MawadAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo  “Hello, World” : a script that prints output.
+echoHello, World : a script that prints output.

+echo\"(Ôo)': ignore " or special characters.